-Dry eye syndrome occurs when your tears aren't able to provide adequate moisture.
-This happens if you don't produce enough tears or if you produce poor-quality tears that evaporate too quickly.
+Dry eye syndrome is a highly common condition that occurs when your natural tears aren't able to provide adequate lubrication for your eyes.
+This happens either if you do not produce enough tears, or if you produce poor-quality tears that evaporate too quickly.

 Symptoms

-- Stringy mucus in or around the eyes.
+- Stringy mucus forming in or around the corners of the eyes.

-- Watery Eyes: Paradoxically, dry eyes can cause excessive tearing as the body tries to overcompensate for the irritation.
+- Watery Eyes: Paradoxically, dry eyes can cause excessive, uncontrollable tearing as the nervous system tries to overcompensate for the underlying dryness and irritation.

-- Blurred vision that worsens at the end of the day.
+- Blurred vision that typically worsens at the end of the day or after prolonged focus.

-Your tear film is a complex mixture.
-Problems with any layer cause dry eyes:
+Your tear film is actually a complex, multi-layered mixture.
+Problems with any single layer will result in dry eyes:

-- Oil Layer (Outer): Prevents evaporation.
-If the Meibomian glands are clogged (common in Rosacea or Blepharitis), tears evaporate too fast.
+- Oil Layer (Outer): Produced by the Meibomian glands in your eyelids, this layer smooths the tear surface and prevents evaporation.
+If these glands are clogged (common in conditions like Rosacea or Blepharitis), the watery tears evaporate far too fast.

-- Water Layer (Middle): Cleans the eye.
-Production decreases with age or autoimmune conditions like Sjogren's syndrome.
+- Water Layer (Middle): This thickest layer cleans the eye and washes away foreign particles.
+Production naturally decreases with age or due to autoimmune conditions like Sjögren's syndrome.

 Other Common Triggers

-- Medications: Antihistamines, antidepressants, and blood pressure meds can reduce tear production.
+- Medications: Many common drugs, including antihistamines, decongestants, antidepressants, and blood pressure medications, actively reduce tear production.

-- Environment: Wind, smoke, or dry air (air conditioning/heating).
+- Environment: Wind, smoke, high altitudes, or dry indoor air (from constant air conditioning or heating).

 Diagnosis

-Doctors use specific tests to measure tear volume and quality:
+Eye doctors use specific, painless clinical tests to measure both your tear volume and tear quality:

-- Dye Tests: Special eye drops containing dye help the doctor see how quickly your tears evaporate.
+- Dye Tests (TBUT): Special eye drops containing a fluorescent dye help the doctor see exactly how long it takes for your tears to break apart and evaporate between blinks.

 Treatment